Vikash8956/AI-Research-Agents1/README.md

   <img src="client/src/image no.02.png" alt="ResearchAI Banner" width="100%">
 </p>

-The Dashboard is the central workspace of the AI Research Agent platform, designed to provide users with a comprehensive overview of their research activities AI usage, reports and productivity metrics in a single interface.
+The Dashboard is the central workspace of the AI Research Agent platform designed to provide users with a comprehensive overview of their research activities AI usage, reports and productivity metrics in a single interface.
 It serves as the primary control center where users can monitor research progress analyze performance manage documents and quickly access essential research tools.

 ### 🖥 Dashboard Layout